Catalyst Center on ESXi Deployment Guide

 Proxy server details

-Ensure that you enabled ICMP on the firewall between Catalyst Center on ESXi and the DNS servers you will specify in the following procedure.
+Enable ICMP on the firewall between Catalyst Center on ESXi and the DNS servers you will specify in this procedure.
 This wizard uses Ping to verify the DNS server you specify.
-This ping can be blocked if there is a firewall between Catalyst Center on ESXi and the DNS server and ICMP is not enabled on that firewall.
-When this happens, you will not be able to complete the wizard.
+If a firewall between Catalyst Center on ESXi and the DNS server is not configured to allow ICMP, the ping can be blocked, which can prevent successful completion of the wizard.

 ![]() Note |